-Being involved in a car accident can cause a litany of problems other than just a damaged vehicle.
-Not only will you have to determine who was at fault and should be held liable, but you will also have to deal with the auto insurance companies and their adjusters.
+Car accidents can cause a litany of problems other than just a damaged vehicle.
+Not only will you have to determine who was at fault, but you will have to deal with insurance companies and their adjusters.

 Is there any way to recover compensation for the losses you have sustained?

 By filing a claim under the uninsured driver portion of your automobile insurance, your insurance company would pay for your injuries or other losses.
 They would then turn around and sue the other insurance company or driver for the sum of money they paid you.

 If you do not have the uninsured or under-insured coverage on your insurance policy, you may still be able to recover compensation by filing a personal injury claim against the other driver.

-Since you will need to show that the other driver’s negligence is the direct cause of your losses, having an experienced personal injury lawyer helping you through process is essential.
+Since you will need to show that the other driver’s negligence is the direct cause of your losses, having an experienced personal injury lawyer helping you through the process is essential.

 If you have been in a car accident and the other driver didn’t have auto insurance, or if they are underinsured and are unable to compensate you for your losses, contact DeMayo Law Offices to schedule your free initial consultation.